rust-lang/book/src/ch03-05-control-flow.md

 Remember that blocks of code evaluate to the last expression in them, and numbers by themselves are also expressions.
 In this case, the value of the whole `if` expression depends on which block of code executes.
-This means the values that have the potential to be results from each arm of the `if` must be the same type; in Listing 3-2, the results of both the `if` arm and the `else` arm were `i32` integers.
+The values that have the potential to be results from each arm of the `if` must be the same type because `number` must have one known type at compile time.;
+in Listing 3-2, the results of both the `if` arm and the `else` arm were `i32` integers.
 If the types are mismatched, as in the following example, we’ll get an error:

 <span class="filename">Filename: src/main.rs</span>